 Django versus Flask with Single File Applications2019-04-03

 A lot of people pick Flask over Django because they believe it is simpler to start with.
-Indeed, the Flask front page includes an 8 line “hello world” application, whilst the Django default project has 172 lines in 5 files, and still doesn’t say “hello world”!
+Indeed, the Flask front page includes an 8 line “hello world” application, while the Django default project has 172 lines in 5 files, and still doesn’t say “hello world”!
 (It does show you a welcome rocket and have a full admin interface though, both are pretty fun).

 It is also possible to make a single file “hello world” application in Django, although it’s probably something most Django developers haven’t seen done.
 It takes a bit more code than Flask, but it’s still quite understandable.